 - Supervise the distribution of the deceased person’s property.
 White & Williams * Nolo.com

 Common pitfalls include …

-buying assets for yourself or a family member from the estate or trust, whether at market price, American Bar Assoc
+buying assets for yourself or a family member from the estate or trust, even at market price, American Bar Assoc

 the duty of care,